JetBrains/kotlin-native/COCOAPODS.md

 1. Specify the name of the library using the `pod()` function.

 2. Call the `useLibraries()` function: it enables a special flag for static libraries.

-   > You can add a dependency on a static library from a repository or stored locally.
-   {:.note}

 3. Specify the minimum deployment target version for the Pod library.